cognisant/Docs.DevelopmentProcess/README.md

 During the sprint, the team uses the Retrospective Trello board to record any points they think should be discussed at the retrospective.

-At the meeting, the team will review all of the discussion points added to the board.
+At the meeting, the team reviews all of the discussion points added to the board.

-If necessary, the team will attempt to think of a systematic method of addressing a point raised.
+If necessary, the team attempts to think of a systematic method of addressing a point raised.

 Often discussion points are merely something to keep in mind during future sprints or a small problem that can be immediately addressed with a simple action.

-Any possible process improvements agreed upon by the team will be trialled in a future sprint, then discussed and refined during that sprint's retrospective.
+Any possible process improvements agreed upon by the team get trialled in a future sprint, then discussed and refined during that sprint's retrospective.

 An example of a process improvement derived from a retrospective meeting is [the work in progress limit](https://github.com/cognisant/Docs.DevelopmentProcess/blob/dev-with-retrospective/docs/work-in-progress-limit.md).